djynnius/ZedekFramework/README.md

 	git clone https://github.com/djynnius/ZedekFramework.git

+For those comfortable with composer you can install with the command:

+    composer create-project zedekframework

-set persmissions to allow reading and writing to zedek folder
+set persmissions to allow reading and writing to zedekframework folder

 Change directory into the public folder and from command line run :